Glossary

 PAR Precision Approach Radar

-PCS Permandent Change of Station
+PCS Permanent Change of Station

 PPI Plan Position Indicator